guardtime/logksi/README.md

 To build KSI tool libksi and libksi-devel (KSI C SDK) packages are needed.
 Libksi is available in Guardtime repository or as source code in GitHub:
 [https://github.com/GuardTime/libksi](https://github.com/GuardTime/libksi).
 Use rebuild.sh script to build logksi tool on CentOS /RHEL.
-See `WinBuild.txt` to read how to build logksi tool on Windows.
-See `test/TEST-README.md` to learn how to run logksi command-line tool tests on Windows and linux.
+See `test/TEST-README.md` to learn how to run logksi command-line tool tests.

 ## USAGE